Ghasak/nvim-old/README.md

 capabilities.offsetEncoding = 'utf-8'

 ```
-- `Markdown-preview` doesnt do anything.
+- `Markdown-preview` doesn't do anything.
 This thread has allowed me to fix this problem as I needed to update the plugin dependencies using `:call mkdp#util#install()`
 - [markdown-preview bugs and fixes](https://github.com/iamcco/markdown-preview.nvim/issues/188)